hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_quality_control_analysis.md

 ### Adding metrics to metadata

-Now that we have information about which genes are mitochondrial, rRNA, or tRNA, we can quanitify whether we have contamination with any of these species.
+Now that we have information about which genes are mitochondrial, we can quanitify whether we have contamination.

 ```r
 # Number of UMIs assigned to mitochondrial genes